Supply Chain Security Review Guide: Supplier Risk Assessment and Continuous Monitoring

 - Cyber security and data protection: assessing the supplier's cyber resilience and data-handling compliance.

-- Critical infrastructure compliance: meeting supply chain security requirements for the defense industry and critical infrastructure.
+- Critical infrastructure compliance: meeting supply chain security requirements for highly regulated industries and critical infrastructure.

 - ESG and labor risk: reviewing the supplier's environmental, social responsibility, and labor conditions.